kit-tao/ai-fundamentals/1-get-started-with-ai.md

 - Analyze and interpret text in documents
 - Interpret spoken language
 - Translattion of written and spoken languages
-- Interpret commands
+- Interpret commands and determine approriate actions

 Azure Services

+Azure AI

-- **Language**:  Analyze text or spoken language to build smart applications
+- **Language**:  Understand and analyze text or spoken language to build smart applications
 - **Translator**: Translation service for more than 60 languages
 - **Speech**:  Recognize and synthesize speech and translate to other languages
 - **Azure Bot**: Conversational AI with the ability to connect to channels like email, Teams, and web chat

-### Knowledge Mining
+### Document Intelligence and Knowledge Mining

+**Document Intelligence**: deals with managing, processing and using high volumes of variety of data found in forms and documents.
+Create software to automate processing of contracts, health documents, financial forms.

+Uses:
+Document Intelligence Studio to build solutions that manage and data collection from scanned documents.

-Definition: Describe solutions about extracting information from unstructured data to create a searchable one
+**Knowledge Mining**: extracting information from large volumes of unstructured data to create a searchable knowledge store.

-Azure Service: Azure Cognitive Search, and enterprise solution for building searchable indexes from private or public assets including analyzing images.
+**Azure Cognitive Search**- Knowledge mining solution capable of image processing, document intelligence, and natural language processing to extract data.

+###  Understand generative AI

+**Generative AI**: has abilities to generate original content.
+It takes natural language input and return approriate responses in variety of formats including natural language, image, code and audio.

+**Generative AI in Azure**

+Azure OpenAI service can be used to build generative AI solutions.
+It supports many foundation model choices that can serve different needs.
+The service feature is available for use in Azure OpenAI Studio and other programming languages.

 ### Challenges and Risks